A Brief-ish, Modestly Revisionist History of the American Civil War

 The evolution of secession from drawing-room theory to fait accompli was long and gradual.
 At first little more than a rallying cry of hotheads and hopeless romantics, with each fresh provocation the idea accrued legitimacy, until eventually it seemed inevitable.
-There were many minor points of friction, but also a few quite large ones.
+There were many minor points of friction that contributed to the eventual dissolution, but also a few quite large ones.

 For decades, as the United States steadily expanded westward, pro- and anti-slavery forces hotly contested over the extension of slavery into new states and territories.
 Amid the purely political wrangling were nested a host of highly symbolic social and moral issues.
 For advocates of slavery, it was a largely a straightforward matter: Slaves were property; property rights were sacred; a prohibition of slavery was a denial of these sacred rights.

 Anti-slavery forces were motivated by a mix of moral and economic considerations.
 For some slavery was wrong, period; end of discussion.
 But the more pragmatic, economically minded arguments against slavery focused on the suppression of free labor that would inevitably follow the introduction of a slave-centered labor system, with a multitude of cascading deleterious effects far into the future.
 The persistence of this issue reminded North and South of their disagreements on a daily basis.